#2 101 Interesting plumbing facts

-80. Since 1963 the has been enough copper plumbing pipe work installed to circumnavigate t globe over 200 times.
+80. Since 1963, there has been enough copper plumbing pipe work installed to circumnavigate the globe over 200 times.

-81. Surprisingly 12 year old boys take the longest showers, taking a staggered 9 min 41second shower daily.
+81. Surprisingly 12-year-old boys take the longest showers, taking a staggering 9 minute 41 second shower daily.

-83. In 1979 Andreas mihazecv of Austria got accidentally left in a holding cell without water for 18 Days and survived.
+83. In 1979 Andreas Mihazecv of Austria was accidentally left in a holding cell without water for 18 days and survived.

 84. It takes twice as much water to produce coffee then tea.